Mratín

 Mratín is a municipality and village in Prague-East District in the Central Bohemian Region of the Czech Republic.
-It has about 1,500 inhabitants.
+It has about 1,400 inhabitants.

 Etymology

 The name is derived from the personal name Mrata, meaning "Mrata's (court)".

 Geography

 Mratín is located about 11 km north of Prague.
-It lies in a flat agricultural landscape of the Central Elbe Table.
+It lies in a flat agricultural landscape in the Central Elbe Table.
 The highest point is at 206 m above sea level.
 The stream Mratínský potok flows through the municipality.
-A set of three fishponds is located south of the village.
+A system of three fishponds is located south of the village.

 History

 The first written mention of Mratín is from 1372.

 Transport

 There are no railways or major roads passing through the municipality.